 Ten Ways To Have a Really Bad Divorce

 - Turn your children against the other parent – You are throwing your children into the bonfire of your own pain and anger toward the other parent.
-You can probably count on payback from your children in the future, not to mention the payback in the divorce.
+Remember, when you badmouth the other parent, because children are exquisitely aware they are 1/2 you and 1/2 the other parent, biologically or by upbringing, you've just driven a knife into the chest of that precious child.

-- Threaten your spouse – "If you don't do 'x', I will see to it you get nothing," or "you won't ever see the kids" or multiple other renditions.
-Words like these are motivated by fear of losing control, but it is the best way to lose control.
-A judge can set you straight.
-Rethink this strategy for your own benefit as well as that of your family.
+- Threaten your spouse – "If you don't do 'x', I will see to it you get nothing," or "You won't ever see the kids" or multiple other versions of the same.
+Words like these are motivated by anger and/or fear of losing control.
+However, words like these are the best way to up the other's anger or to lose control.
+Bounaries and routines can be established if needed and helpful.
+The cases where all or nothing at all actually happen are rare.
+The mediator can help you/you both see and consider ways to get from here to there.

-- Flaunt your boyfriend or girlfriend – The increased pain, humiliation and anger this behavior will inspire will backfire.
+- Flaunt your boyfriend or girlfriend – The increased pain, humiliation hurt, and anger this behavior will inspire will backfire.
 It is mean spirited and will probably cost you on several levels.
-Not smart.
+It's also just not smart.

 - Destroy your spouse's property – Let's hope your spouse has more common sense than you do at the moment and doesn't retaliate.
-Try a punching bag instead.
+Or if he or she already destroyed something of your's, try being the bigger person.
+Guaranteed to confuse or aggravate the heck out of her/him.
+Try a punching bag, talking with a friend or advisor, writing it all out, then burning the message, getting a good night's sleep - you get the idea, instead.

-- Blame your spouse for the divorce – Seldom, if ever, is divorce one person's fault and the law doesn't care anyway.
+- Blame your spouse for the divorce – Seldom, if ever, is divorce one person's fault and in a no fault state as Arizona is, the law doesn't care whose "fault" it is.
 Each spouse can usually produce his or her own laundry list of the other spouse's failures and few of us are blessed with a halo.
 This behavior just digs a deeper emotional hole out of which you will have to climb.
 The most common cause for blame is "the affair."
 The "experts" will tell you an affair is usually a symptom, not the cause.

 - Seek revenge - Ancient Chinese Proverb - "If you seek revenge, you had better dig two graves."
 Enough said.

 - Lock your spouse out of the house – This triggers rage.
-Although it is probably best for almost every couple who is divorcing to separate, you would be well advised to do it with some level of cooperation or, if this fails, use the appropriate legal channels.
+Although it is probably best for almost every couple who is divorcing to begin or plan when to begin living under two, separate roofs* you would be well advised to do it with some level of cooperation or, if this fails, use the appropriate legal channels.